fredgibbs/fredgibbs.github.io/courses/american-food/schedule-orig.md

 - [Bullshit Hypocrisy of Natural Foods](http://gawker.com/the-bullshit-hypocrisy-of-all-natural-foods-1702686054)

 ### Discussion
-- As with everything, we want to evaluate the sources in the context of readings/discussions for this course
+- As with everything now, we want to evaluate the sources in the context of readings/discussions for this course
 - Can Fad Diets help define American Food?
 - Evaluate the idea of "natural" in terms of American food.
 - What do these articles assume (or at least focus on) in terms of definitions of food/diet/taste?